 For safety and data reliability reasons, the system will capture an acknowledgement from the installer once an update of the Ventilator software is complete.
 This will allow the gateway to verify the state of the Ventilator.

-General constraints
+General constraints [ move to architecture doc]

 The software in release 1 must be GA ready by December 2012.